Glossary

 Web pages: Article numbers "1-3," sections "2-4," etc.

 A history of when, what, and how much you read.
-Useful for reviewing your reading habits.
+Useful for reviewing the contents of books you've read.

-Book information and reading records managed in Reading Forest.
-Stores basic info like title, author, page count, along with reading records including dates, page ranges, and memos.
-Keep all your reading experiences in one place for later review.
+A file that stores book information and records managed in Reading Forest.
+A reading log file can contain multiple books (works) (up to 20 on the free plan, unlimited on paid plans), with each book storing basic info like title, author, page count, along with records including dates, page ranges, and memos.

 Tag